 Troopers: Dayton father, daughter among 8 crash deaths over holiday weekend

 Nov.
-27—A Dayton father, daughter who died in a Preble County crash were among eight deaths in seven crashes on Ohio's roadways over the Thanksgiving holiday weekend.
+27—A Dayton father, daughter who died in a Preble County crash were among eight deaths in seven crashes on Ohio's roadways over the Thanksgiving holiday weekend, the fewest since 2018.

-Provisional statistics show that this is the fewest number of deaths since 2018 over the five-day Thanksgiving reporting period, which began at midnight Wednesday and ran through 11:59 p.m.
-Sunday, the Ohio State Highway Patrol reported Monday.

 Of the eight people killed, one was not wearing a seat belt and one crash involved impaired driving, the patrol said.